 8. Best friend tattoo

-My latest tattoo is an ode to my greatest friendship with my bestie for the restie Alexis.
-We met in college when Alexis transferred to CU Denver and was placed in my dorm as a new suitemate as our former roomie moved out (it was a messy falling out situation).
+This tattoo is an ode to my greatest friendship with my bestie for the restie, Alexis.
+We met in college when Alexis transferred to CU Denver and was placed in my dorm as a new suitemate during my freshman year of college.
 It turned into the best chance-meeting I could’ve dreamt of.

-I think we pretty quickly realized that Alexis and I were something of twin flames.
-We have the same kind of morals, humor, background, and even a similar long-lasting relationship (we’ve had so many conversations about how Alexis, Jessica, Chad, Savannah think and feel and act and it’s crazy how we’ve identified with each other in many ways).
-We’ve been through a lot of weird shit, and through all of life’s stages I’m always so thankful to have the kind of relationship where when you reunite, it’s as though no time has passed.
+I think we realized pretty quickly that Alexis and I were something of twin flames.
+We have the same kind of morals, humor, background, and even similar long-lasting relationships (we’ve had so many conversations about how Alexis, Jessica, Chad, Savannah think and feel and act and it’s crazy how we’ve identified with each other in many ways).
+We’ve been through a lot of weird shit, and through all of life’s stages I’m always so thankful to have the kind of friendship where when you reunite, it’s as though no time has passed.

-Early on, Alexis and I both started saying “same” (like, same here), about nearly everything.
+Early on, Alexis and I both started saying “same” (like, same here), about nearly everything (making fun of the shorthand at first, until it actually became an unironic part of our language).
 Add a little bit of internet culture into the mix, and we have the second part, “life” spelled with a little pizzaz.

 And like I’ll love Chad 5ever, I’ll always keep Alexis in my heart and now on my inner bicep, 5Lyfe.
 (Jessica, we need to think of something too.)
 (Love you both.)